 Essex is a large county to the north east of London.
 Its proximity to the capital and geographical positioning mean that the majority of the population of Essex is relatively affluent, although parts of eastern Essex suffer from high levels of deprivation.

 In 2015, the population of Essex was 1.43 million.
 The population of Essex is growing so fast that it was recorded at nearly 1.8 million in 2018.
-On the commuter belt from the city, it attracts London workers; research has shown that there is a correlation between growing numbers of city commuters and an influx of drug and alcohol misuse within the county.
+On the commuter belt from the city, it attracts London workers; research has shown that there is a correlation between growing numbers of city commuters and an influx of drug addiction and alcohol misuse within the county.

 Drugs in Essex